-SECTION 17.
-When the number of competitors is not a power of two (that is, 4, 8, 16, 32, 64) there shall be "byes" in the first round.
-The number of byes will be equal to the difference between the number of competitors and the next higher power of two.
-The number of pairs that meet in the first round shall be equal to the difference between the number of competitors and the next lower power of two.
-There will be no byes after the first round and no further drawing
+SECTION 19.
+When the number of competitors is not a power of two (that is, 4, 8, 16, 32, 64) there should be "byes" in the first round.
+The number of byes should be equal to the difference between the number of competitors and the next higher power of two.
+The number of pairs that meet in the first round should be equal to the difference between the number of competitors and the next lower power of two.
+There should be no byes after the first round and no further drawing is necessary for the first-place or consolation rounds.
+The byes, if even in number, should be equally divided between top and bottom.
+If the number of byes should be uneven, there should be one more bye at the bottom than at the top, as shown on page WR-33.